doublelipeng/CEDRex/README.md

 📑 Citation

 If you use this repository / model in your work, please cite:
 Lipeng Li, HKLab.
-LARKS-Transformer: Transformer-based predictor for LARKS.
+Dynamic Secondary Structure Orchestrates Regulated Phase Separation and Synaptic Transmission.
 GitHub repository.
 (Year).
-You may also cite the core papers related to ESM-2 if you use its embeddings.